meghanadhjanga-245/SynkBoard/README.md

 Chrome for Android

-# How to Run Locally
+How to Run Locally

-Clone or download the project
+1 Download or clone the project

-Open index.html in any modern browser
+2 Open index html in any modern browser

-Start drawing immediately
+3 Start drawing immediately

-No installation or setup required.
+No installation required.

-# Extensibility
+Extensibility

-SynkBoard is structured for future expansion:
+SynkBoard is structured for easy future expansion

 Export drawings as PNG, JPEG, or SVG

-Add layers and blending modes
+Add layer support and blending modes

 Implement pressure-sensitive brushes

-Real-time collaboration with WebSockets
+Enable real-time collaboration

-PWA support for offline usage
+Convert into a PWA for offline use

-Keyboard shortcuts for professional workflows
+Add keyboard shortcuts for professional workflows

-# Ideal For
+Ideal For

 Frontend developer portfolios